seankross/the-unix-workbench/docs/07-Nephology.md

 Use of `curl`, especially when coupled with using APIs can become very complicated and much more advanced content has been written on the subject.
-Let's get a little more in depth by looking through some of the exmalpes from [httpbin.org](http://httpbin.org/).
+Let's get a little more in depth by looking through some of the examples from [httpbin.org](http://httpbin.org/).
 This website allows us to send requests to it with `curl`, and it will return to us a structured version of whatever information we sent.
-This is useful for debuggung our `curl` commands.
+This is useful for debugging our `curl` commands.
 First let's send a request which should return our IP address: